G3n3r0/Space-Game/README.md

 * Made the ship persist between planets
 * New fullscreen dialog
 * Moved the setting of the onclick handler to `init`

+###April 21st, 2012
+* Got Firefox working
+* Added a function to handle SM2 errors
+* Increased framerate to 60 FPS
+* Switched to local version of space BG
+* Going to add a more compressed version of above
+* Ended up changing SM2 back to debug mode, will undo